MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/dashboard-for-executive-leadership.md

 ## Employee activity

-Employee Activity provides an overall time-series view for employee sentiment and attestation on daily basis.
+Employee Activity provides an overall time-series view for employee sentiment and attestation on a daily basis.
 Executive leaders can check every day and see where numbers were raised or lower compared to previous days.

 > [!div class="mx-imgBorder"]